Which statement best describes the difference between anatomy and... | Channels for Pearson+

 1

-Step 2: Analyze the options provided in the problem.
-Eliminate choices that are clearly incorrect, such as 'Anatomy and physiology both focus exclusively on microscopic structures' and 'Anatomy and physiology are terms that refer only to the study of diseases,' as these statements do not accurately describe the fields.
+Step 2: Compare the options provided in the problem.
+Eliminate choices that are clearly incorrect, such as 'Anatomy and physiology both study only the chemical processes in the body,' since anatomy involves structural study, not just chemical processes.

-Step 3: Compare the remaining options.
-One option states 'Anatomy is the study of body structure, while physiology is the study of body function,' which aligns with the definitions of the terms.
-The other option reverses the definitions, stating 'Anatomy is the study of body function, while physiology is the study of body structure,' which is incorrect.
+Step 3: Evaluate the statement 'Anatomy and physiology are two terms for the same field of study.'
+This is incorrect because anatomy and physiology are distinct but complementary fields.

-Step 4: Confirm the correct answer by cross-referencing the definitions of anatomy and physiology with the statement 'Anatomy is the study of body structure, while physiology is the study of body function.'
-This matches the accurate description of the fields.
+Step 4: Analyze the remaining two options.
+'Anatomy is the study of body structure, while physiology is the study of body function' accurately describes the difference between the two fields, whereas 'Anatomy is the study of body function, while physiology is the study of body structure' reverses the definitions and is incorrect.

-Step 5: Conclude that the correct answer is the statement that accurately describes anatomy as the study of body structure and physiology as the study of body function.
+Step 5: Conclude that the correct statement is 'Anatomy is the study of body structure, while physiology is the study of body function,' as it aligns with the established definitions of these fields.

 Related Videos